How To Choose a Bank for Your Small Business

 Credit Unions

 Credit unions are nonprofit organizations that have members instead of customers.
 Often, credit unions are smaller than traditional banks, and they cater to members that meet specific membership criteria, like location requirements or company affiliations.
-However, the majority of today’s credit unions will let you acquire membership by simply paying a small donation fee.
+Before you make any online donation that appears to give you membership to a credit union, verify you qualify for an account based on employment affiliation and the geographic location of your business.

 Like regional banks, credit unions tend to have a better understanding of local market conditions and thus have products specifically tailored to the needs of businesses in their service area.
-One of the main reasons to choose a credit union over a bank is that these organizations have strong reputations for intimate banking and often offer better interest rates, lower fees, and easier access to business lending over traditional banks.
+One of the main reasons to choose a credit union over a bank is better interest rates, lower fees, and easier access to business lending compared to traditional banks.

 ---|---|